onefoursix/docker-sdc-hdi-ubuntu/README.md

  `core-site.xml` config file, the HDI Cluster's certs and `decrypt.sh` script are needed.

-Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from one of the nodes on the target HDInsights Cluster to this project's `resources/hdinsight-common` directory
+Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from one of the nodes on the target HDI Cluster to this project's `resources/hdinsight-common` directory

-An alternative to this step would be to replace the encrypted Storage Account keys in `core-site.xml` with plain-text keys and to remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
+An alternative would be to replace the encrypted Storage Account keys in `core-site.xml` with plain-text keys and to remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
 I prefer leaving the encrypted keys in place to avoid having